SamBlackLotus/SamBlackLotus/README.md

 - 👋 Hi, I’m @SamBlackLotus
 - 👀 I’m interested in all Back-End technologies
-- 🌱 I’m currently learning .Net Framework for C#
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: sam.blacklotus@gmail.com